 I shook my head at the voice that came from behind me.
 "I don't want to talk about it."

 I rolled my eyes before turning around.
 I knew better than to decline.
-Elise would never walk this far in a rainstorm to give me an umbrella.
-I felt so awkward though, having to accept, having to share an umbrella with him.
+I wanted to call Elise and ask her to get me, but she was terrified of driving through storms.
+I could never do that to her.
+I felt so awkward—having to accept and share an umbrella with him.
 "I don't have a choice..."
-I murmured to myself knowing he could very well hear me.
+I murmured to myself, knowing he could very well hear me.

 "How about you take the umbrella then?"

 He was right.
-You couldn't see a thing in this rain, and thank god he was right.
-My face had flushed such a deep shade of red I didn't even have to look at my reflection.
-His arm around my shoulders was putting me on edge and his scent was intoxicating.
-Though it was raining hard, smelling his woodsy and warm scent mixed with the rain, made it incredibly difficult not to bury my face into his shirt.
-There was a strange sense of familiarity and comfort that was so different from the fear I had felt the moment I first saw him.
+You couldn't see a thing in this rain, which was a good thing.
+My face had flushed such a deep shade of red I didn't even have to look at my reflection to know.
+His arm around my shoulders was putting me on edge, and his scent was intoxicating.
+An earthy, steady, and eerily familiar scent mixed with the rain tempted me to press my face into his shirt and disappear.
+There was a strange sense of comfort that was so different from the fear I had the moment I first saw him.

-Walking in the rain wasn't fun to say the least.
-My shoes were already soaked in water, thankfully I had worn shorts so only my bare legs were wet.
-My upper body was pretty well-protected thanks to the giant umbrella that Wyatt had with him.
+Walking in the rain wasn't fun, to say the least.
+My shoes were already soaked in water; thankfully, I had worn shorts, so only my bare legs were wet.
+Thanks to the giant umbrella that Wyatt had with him, my upper body was pretty well-protected.
 His arm around my shoulders also protected me from the cold droplets that would occasionally hit the back of my neck.

-At this point, the rain was coming down so hard and the thunder was so loud, I pushed myself into the side of Wyatt's body and clung onto him, hoping that the closer we were the less water would get all over me.
+At this point, the rain was coming down so hard, and the thunder was so loud, that I pushed myself into the side of Wyatt's body and clung onto him, hoping that the closer we were, the less water would get all over me.

 "Afraid of the rain?"
 He interrupted the silence.

 I shook my head.
-"No. I hate the rain.
-I'm sorry I'm being clingy, I just really don't want to get poured on."
+"No. I just hate rain.
+I'm sorry if I'm too close, but I don't want to get poured on."

-I stayed silent the rest of the way, hoping that there were no more awkward moments between us.
-I wanted to ask him if there were any other things I might have said or done the previous night but was terrified to do so.
-I wanted to pretend nothing ever happened.
+I stayed silent the rest of the way, hoping we had no more awkward moments.
+I wanted to ask him if there were any other things I might have said or done the previous night, but was terrified to do so.
+I tried to pretend nothing ever happened.

 "Okay, we're almost there," he murmured.